yuno-payments/yuno-docs/docs/SDKs/build-your-integration/the-ultimate-checkout-lite.md

 Additionally, the Lite SDK supports enrolling payment methods for future use.
 For more details, see [Lite SDK (Enrollment)](doc:enrollment-lite).

+> 📘 Google Pay and Apple Pay in Lite SDK
+>
+> Google Pay and Apple Pay are not available as built-in payment options in the Lite SDK.
+To use these payment methods, you must use the `mountExternalButtons` method.
+See the platform-specific guides for implementation details.

 With the Lite SDK, you can:

 * Execute the payment process
 * Enroll a credit card while making a payment
 * Use a vaulted token from an enrolled payment method to complete a transaction
+* Use Google Pay and Apple Pay via the `mountExternalButtons` method
+* Perform real-time tax calculations using the BIN (Bank Identification Number) callback

 Use the following guides to implement each process: